-13) Internal Audio Connectors (4-pin CD1, AUX, VIDEO, MODEM)
+17) Internal Audio Connectors (4-pin CD1, AUX, MODEM) (on audio model only)

 These connectors allow you to receive stereo audio input from such sound sources as a CD-ROM, TV tuner, or MPEG card.
 The MODEM connector allows the onboard audio to interface with a voice modem card with a similar connector.
+It also allows the sharing of mono_in (such as a phone) and mono_out (such as a speaker) between the onboard audio and a voice modem card.